Skip to main content

 content block

-• people of any age with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a kidney transplant).
+• People of any age with End-Stage Renal Disease.
+This includes people who have permanent kidney failure requiring dialysis or a kidney transplant.

 Medicare is run by the Centers for Medicare and Medicaid Services (CMS).
-CMS is a federal government agency.
+CMS is a federal government agency within the broader U.S. Department of Health and Human Services.

 The Social Security Administration (SSA) works with CMS.
-The SSA enrolls people in Medicare and collects the premiums Money that must be paid every month, such as for health insurance .
-CMS also hires private insurance companies to process and pay Medicare claims.
+If someone receives benefits from social security, Medicare premiums Money that must be paid every month, such as for health insurance are often taken from that check.

 There are 4 parts to Medicare: A, B, C, and D.